-"Check out this list of ten great hyperlocal marketing strategies, by Carlo Pandian, that can help to drive local consumers to your small business.
+Check out this list of ten great hyperlocal marketing strategies, by Carlo Pandian, that can help to drive local consumers to your site.

 Local marketing techniques can also improve local SEO and help increase search traffic volumes from your own town.
-Whatever the type of business you happen to be running, having a hyperlocal marketing strategy in place can prove enormously beneficial.
+Whatever the type of business you happen to be running, having a hyperlocal strategy in place can prove enormously beneficial.

 A hyper-what now?

 Hyperlocal marketing is a genuine business term, and one that everyone should become familiar with.
 Companies has been thinking global ever since the advent of the WWW.
 Now it’s time to remember that you've got customers closer to hand too.

 There are online and offline strategies available that use local search terms for generating internet traffic along with establishing local community connections.
 Let’s take a look at a few top strategies that can be used by anyone to help promote customer relationship creation.

-1. Email marketing
+1. Email Marketing

-On busy shopping days you can use email marketing built around a theme to drive traffic.
+On busy shopping days you can use email built around a theme to drive traffic.
 These can incorporate maps to give directions to your 'real world' store and click-to-call buttons.

-Marketing emails should be optimized for mobile devices like tablets and smartphones, as around half the people opening them will be using such devices (David: This number is set to increase too).
+Emails should be optimized for mobile devices like tablets and smartphones, as around half the people opening them will be using such devices (David: This number is set to increase too).

-2. Real-time discounts
+2. Real-time Discounts

 When you have items that are not selling quite as well as you'd hoped, offer real-time discounts to help offload them.
 This can be done using SMS messages to customers in the afternoon, after you've seen how things are selling throughout the morning.

-3. Special offers page
+3. Special Offers

 Holiday shopping periods can be capitalized on by customizing mobile sites.
 Adding a special page to the website that highlights time-limited offers can be a child of the homepage, and in fact such pages are available for small businesses in the form of convenient plug-ins.

-4. Target local shoppers
+4. Target Locals

 Send targeted messages to customers shopping nearby using geo-fencing tools on busy shopping days.
 These can highlight the advantages of buying local and tell them about your special offers.